 Rosin is a cannabis concentrate that is solventless—it’s not made with any solvents or chemicals.
 Relying on heat and pressure to extract cannabis compounds, rosin is considered a cleaner extract, but it’ll cost you: Rosin is typically more expensive than concentrates made with solvents.

 Learn more about how to consume rosin, and how you can make it at home, below.

 What is rosin?

-Rosin is a cannabis extract made using heat and pressure—cannabis plant material is placed in a press with heated pads and then compressed, squeezing out hot oil.
+By definition, rosin is a cannabis extract made using heat and pressure—cannabis plant material is placed in a press with heated pads and then compressed, squeezing out hot oil.
 The process is solventless, so no solvents or chemicals are used in creating rosin.
-This process was originally used to create rosin for violin bows, which is where the concentrate gets its name.
+This process was originally used to create rosin for violin bows, which is how the concentrate gets its name.

 Rosin is ready in minutes and doesn’t require any extra steps to purify or dilute the extracted oil.
 Making it is simple, and anyone can make rosin at home with a DIY rosin press or a few household tools (more below).

 Rosin is considered to be a dab, as it is most often consumed in a dab rig.
 However, it can also be put in a cartridge and vaped.
 Rosin is not considered a wax, as waxes are made with solvents such as butane.